simplespace-cat/GitHub-desktop/README.md

 Installers for various Linux distributions can be found on the [`shiftkey/desktop`](https://github.com/shiftkey/desktop) fork.

-## Is GitHub Desktop right for me?
+## Is GitCub right for me?
 What are the primary areas of focus?

-[This document](https://github.com/desktop/desktop/blob/development/docs/process/what-is-desktop.md) describes the focus of GitHub Desktop and who the product is most useful for.
+[This document](https://github.com/desktop/desktop/blob/development/docs/process/what-is-desktop.md) describes the focus of GitCub and who the product is most useful for.

-## I have a problem with GitHub Desktop
+## I have a problem with GitCub

-Note: The [GitHub Desktop Code of Conduct](https://github.com/desktop/desktop/blob/development/CODE_OF_CONDUCT.md) applies in all interactions relating to the GitHub Desktop project.
+Note: The [GitCub Code of Conduct](https://github.com/desktop/desktop/blob/development/CODE_OF_CONDUCT.md) applies in all interactions relating to the GitCub project.

 First, please search the [open issues](https://github.com/desktop/desktop/issues?q=is%3Aopen) and [closed issues](https://github.com/desktop/desktop/issues?q=is%3Aclosed)